Dental-Zhang/dental-zhang.github.io/README.md

 # Yuwen Zhang | Academic Homepage

-This repository hosts my personal academic homepage:
+This repository hosts the personal academic homepage of **Yuwen Zhang**:
 **https://dental-zhang.github.io/**

-I am **Yuwen Zhang**, a pediatric dentist and preventive dentistry researcher.
-My interests include pediatric oral health, biomimetic mineralization, oral epidemiology, oral microbiome, and caries prevention.
+I am **Yuwen Zhang**, a pediatric dentist and researcher in preventive dentistry, with a particular interest in **biomimetic mineralization and caries prevention**.
+My research focuses on understanding and promoting the mineralization and remineralization of dental hard tissues, with broader interests in pediatric oral health, oral microbiology, and population-based approaches to caries prevention.

 ## About the Website

-The homepage includes:

-- Education background
+This academic homepage presents my background and ongoing work in pediatric dentistry, preventive dentistry, and oral health research, including:

+* Education and training
-- Research experience
+* Research experience
-- Publications
+* Publications
-- Clinical experience
+* Clinical experience
-- Honors and awards
+* Honors and awards
-- Professional skills
+* Professional and research skills
-- Outreach and academic activities
+* Outreach and academic activities

 ## Research Interests

-- Pediatric Dentistry
-- Preventive Dentistry
-- Biomimetic Mineralization
-- Oral Epidemiology
+My primary research interests include:

+* **Biomimetic Mineralization and Remineralization**
+* **Dental Caries Prevention**
+* **Pediatric Dentistry**
+* **Preventive Dentistry**
+* Oral Microbiology and Oral Microbiome
-- Pediatric Oral Health
+* Pediatric Oral Health
-- Oral Microbiome
+* Oral Epidemiology and Population-Based Oral Health Research

+My current research interests particularly center on **mineralization-related strategies for the prevention and management of dental caries**, while integrating clinical, microbiological, and epidemiological perspectives to better understand oral health and disease in children.

 ## Website Structure